Why Am I So Insecure? 20 Ways to Feel Secure From Within

 17. Let someone else have the glory

-When you crave the spotlight with forced eagerness, it’s apparent that those around you feel embarrassed yet required to support you in your effort.
-Stay in the background and let the people who are meant to play the part do so.
-You have your own specialty, and that’s not it.
+Stay in the background and let the people who are meant to play their part do so.
+You have your specialty, and that’s not it.
 It can only hurt self-esteem rather than help.

 18. Overstating is lost on companions